Hi Sweet Friends,

 First, Let’s Cover the Basics: What Is Iron?

 So glad you asked!
-Iron is an essential nutrient—a mineral to be exact—and its main job is to produce hemoglobin to transport oxygen from our lungs to the rest of our body.
+Iron is an essential mineral whose main job is to produce hemoglobin to carry oxygen from our lungs to the rest of our body.
 Iron is also key in the creation of myoglobin in muscle cells (which also transports good ole’ O2 to cells).
-They’re even important for energy metabolism.
+Iron is even important for energy metabolism.
 It’s also part of the enzymes that are essential for tip-top digestion and overall body health.

-What Happens if You Have an Iron Deficiency?
+Iron Deficiency Anemia: What Happens When You Have an Iron Deficiency

-It’s possible to eat lots of iron-rich plant-based foods (or animal-based foods) and still be anemic.
-Often this is because of a weakened digestive system due to celiac disease, inflammatory bowel disease, or other conditions that cause insufficient stomach acid.
+It’s possible to eat lots of iron-rich foods (plant-based or not) and still be anemic.
+This may be because of a weakened digestive system due to celiac disease, inflammatory bowel disease, or other conditions that cause insufficient stomach acid.

 In these cases, iron supplements may be warranted.
 A daily dose of 25-50 mg of iron may be helpful (swig that supplement down with some vitamin C-rich green juice!) until iron levels hit the recommended range.
-Always check with your doc for specific recommendations.
+But always, always check with your doc for specific recommendations.

 Do You Need to Eat Meat to Increase Your Iron Intake?

 Nope!
+There are plenty of iron-rich vegetarian foods.
 But I like to give you guys the full scoop, so let’s clarify a few things.
 There are two kinds of iron:

-- Heme iron: Heme iron is found in red meat, fish, and poultry.
+- Heme Iron: Heme is found in red meat, fish, and poultry.
 This type of iron is in foods that contain hemoglobin.
 The body absorbs 7-35 % of heme iron (more readily absorbed than non-heme iron).

-- Non-heme iron: Non-heme iron is found in plant foods.
+- Non-heme Iron: Non-heme iron is found in numerous plants.
 The body absorbs 2-20% of non-heme iron.
-The percentage is lower because non-heme iron is more sensitive to other dietary factors that may limit its absorption (more on how to avoid that in the next section).
+The percentage is lower because this type of iron is more sensitive to other dietary factors that may limit its absorption (more on how to avoid that in the next section).

-It’s worth mentioning that while meat protein nearly doubles the absorption of non-heme iron, vitamin C is even more effective in increasing absorption and doesn’t have the associated risk of increased heart disease like the heme iron only found in meat.
+It’s worth mentioning that while meat protein nearly doubles the absorption of non-heme iron, vitamin C is also effective to help your body absorb iron and doesn’t have the associated risk of increased heart disease like the iron only found in meat.

-The good news is that iron needs can be met completely with non-heme iron from plant sources.
-It’s just important to pay attention to the factors that may affect absorption especially if someone is iron deficient.
+The good news is that iron needs can be met completely with iron from plant sources.
+It’s just important to pay attention to the factors that may affect absorption—especially if someone is iron deficient.
+And, it means you’ll have to eat more vitamin c rich foods.

 - Papaya